-November will bring on the cooler weather and give the fish some relief from the heat.
-Snook, redfish, trout, bluefish, and Spanish mackerel should be on your radar.
-Kayak fishing the inlets, docks and seawalls will produce most of the inshore species.
-The bluefish and Spanish mackerel will prefer a fast presentation like ripping a spoon or jig across the upper water column.
-Snook and other mentioned species will be holding on the bridges and seawalls looking to pick off glass minnows and mullet.
+INSHORE: The mullet November will bring on the cooler weather and give the fish some relief from the heat.
+Snook, bluefish, and Spanish mackerel should be on your radar.
+Kayak fishing the inlets, docks, and seawalls will produce most of the inshore species.
+Live mullet is your best bet along with hair jigs and D.O.A.
+Jerk Baits.
+The bluefish and Spanish mackerel will start to show on the beaches and push into the inlets.
+Any shiny and quickly retrieved presentation should entice a bite from these toothy fish.

 www.tckayakfishing.com • 772.201.5899 • Brian@tckayakfishing.com

 Check us out – Pushin’ Water Kayak Charters on Facebook, Instagram & Youtube